iAbhishek91/learnNodeCore/src/events/eventsNotes.md

 # how events event-emitter and eventloop works in node

+## what happens when node.js process starts

+- it starts executing the code given.
+- all the async, timer and nextTick are taken out of kernel and kept in synchronous event demultiplexer.
+- once all the code is executed (call stack/ js runtime stack) is empty, the control is passed to event loop.

 ## what are events and types in node

 - events are triggering points (also known as actions), which a system (in this case it is node) can understand.